Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 Other Settings to Consider

-If all else fails, you can try keeping the following settings to a minimal too:
+If all else fails, you can try keeping the following settings to a minimum too:

-• Clouds: Affect whether they are rendered in 3D (Fancy), 2D (Fast) or not at all.
+• Clouds: affects whether they are rendered in 3D (Fancy), 2D (Fast), or not at all.

-• Particles: How many particles you can see (i.e bubbles emerging from the water).
+• Particles: affects how many particles you can see (i.e., bubbles emerging from the water).

-• Entity Shadow: As the name suggest, enables to disables the shadows on assets.
+• Entity Shadow: as the name suggests, enables or disables the shadows on assets.

 More Gaming Build Guides